tockawaffle/Apple-Pie-Bot/README.md

 ## Changes - 🚀

-From [v13](https://github.com/The-Crow-pleb/Apple-Pie-Bot/tree/Apple-Pie-v13) This bot saw some optimazations, changed the handler (Was using my own, now this bot is using [WOKCommands](https://github.com/AlexzanderFlores/WOKCommands) as a handler, I changed some things myself on the package, nothing big though).
+From [v13](https://github.com/The-Crow-pleb/Apple-Pie-Bot/tree/Apple-Pie-v13) This bot saw some optimazations, such as the change of it's handler (Was using my own, now this bot is using [WOKCommands](https://github.com/AlexzanderFlores/WOKCommands) as a handler, I changed some things myself on the package, nothing big though).
 There isn't much added to it yet, this is an work in progress.

 But still, the bot might not be finished yet, but expect more changes soon!